markcmiller86/ekmcem/A_Comparison_Of_Solution_Accuracy/A_Comparison_Of_Solution_Accuracy.md

 A typical result that demonstrates this behavior is shown in Fig. 1.
 The specific situation illustrated is the match between the original data and the FM (using a numerator polynomial of order n = 7 and denominator polynomial order of d = 6) as the sample spacing is varied.
-A fit of 10 digits is
+A fit of 10 digits is equivalent to a residual error of 10<sup>-10</sup>.
+A large difference can be seen between the fit obtained using coefficients from an inverse operation compared with using those obtained from back substitution.

-equivalent to a residual error of 10 -10.
-A large difference can be seen between the fit obtained using coefficients from an inverse operation compared with using those obtained from back sub- stitution.
 Note that the poles in the spectrum used for this experiment are spaced one unit apart.
-The improvement in the inverse result as the data spacing increases towards a Nyquist-like inter- val of 0.5 occurs because the CN of the data matrix decreases.
+The improvement in the inverse result as the data spacing increases towards a Nyquist-like interval of 0.5 occurs because the CN of the data matrix decreases.

-Some additional computer experiments were conducted to explore this behavior, with the re- sults of one shown in Fig. 2, where several accuracy (or, conversely, error measures) are shown as a function of matrix order for a Hilbert matrix.
+Some additional computer experiments were conducted to explore this behavior, with the results of one shown in Fig. 2, where several accuracy (or, conversely, error measures) are shown as a function of matrix order for a Hilbert matrix.
 The quantities plotted in Fig. 2 are:

 ```